gofair-foundation/fsr_qualification/CONTRIBUTING.md

 B. Check for duplicates

 1. Use the API: [check duplicates](https://peta-pico.github.io/tapas/tapas.html?api=peta-pico/dsw-nanopub-api&op=/find_gofair_qualified_things_x) by searching with the most common name (and similar names) of the FSR if there exists more than one nanopub.
+2. The goal is to keep only the most informative nanopub, bear in mind that you should also check for the most frequently used resource in the FIPs/SIPs.
+Check their utilisation using the FSR thing URI within the [FSR in FIP/SIP API](https://github.com/peta-pico/dsw-nanopub-api/blob/main/tables/new_matrix_reduced.csv).
+However the most frequently used nanopub may need to be improved (as per the process in [F3B](#f-3b-proposal-accept-with-improvements) below).
-2. The goal is to keep only the most informative nanopub, possibly the latest one.
-Duplicates will need to retracted/disapproved (see [F3C](#f-3c-when-the-fsr-nanopub-should-be-retracted)) and any accompanying GitHub issues closed accordingly.
+3. Duplicates will need to retracted/disapproved (see [F3C](#f-3c-when-the-fsr-nanopub-should-be-retracted)) and any accompanying GitHub issues closed accordingly.
 Therefore it is essential that the same person(s) work on all duplicates of one resource.

 #### **Git Document Quality Check ->** [**G1 B**](#g1-b-steps-for-the-editor-to-document-the-quality-check)